In thriller 'Runner Runner,' Timberlake, Affleck explore gambling's underside

 Variety's senior feature writer Andrew Barker said "'Runner Runner' adds up to little more than a charmless, paint-by-numbers thriller."

-"Runner Runner" will face competition at the box office from Time Warner Inc's Warner Bros. film "Gravity," a deep space drama starring Sandra Bullock, also in theatres on Friday.
+"Runner Runner" will face competition at the box office from Time Warner Inc's Warner Bros. film "Gravity," a deep space drama starring Sandra Bullock, also in theaters on Friday.

 (Editing by Piya Sinha-Roy and Cynthia Osterman)